On a small cancellation theorem of Gromov: Further remarks

 The new theorem is as follows. \end{rem}

-\begin{thm}[ (M.~Gromov)] Let $\Gamma$ be a labelled graph.
+\begin{thm}[ (M.~Gromov)] Let $\Gamma$ be a finite non-filamenteous labelled graph.
 Let $R$ be the set of words read on all cycles of $\Gamma$ (or on a generating family of cycles).
-Let $g$ be the girth of $\Gamma$ and $\Lambda$ be the length of the longest non-trivial doublet of $\Gamma$.
+Let $g$ be the girth of $\Gamma$ and $\Lambda$ be the length of the longest non-trivial piece of $\Gamma$.

 Suppose that $\lambda=\Lambda/g$ is less than $1/6$.

 Suppose that there exist a constant $A>0$ such that any word $w$ immersed in $\Gamma$ of length at least $L$ satisfies $\norm{w}\geq A(\abs{w}-L)$ for some $L<(1-6\lambda)g/2$.